tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 If the peer creating the certificate_request_context has already created or correctly validated an authenticator with the same value, then no authenticator should be constructed.
-If there is no authenticator request, the extensions are chosen from those presented in the TLS handshake's ClientHello.
+If there is no authenticator request, the extensions are chosen from those presented in the (D)TLS handshake's ClientHello.
 Only servers can provide an authenticator without a corresponding request.

 ClientHello extensions are used to determine permissible extensions in the Certificate message.
-This follows the general model for extensions in TLS in which extensions can only be included as part of a Certificate message if they were previously sent as part of a CertificateRequest message or ClientHello message, to ensure that the recipient will be able to process such extensions.
+This follows the general model for extensions in (D)TLS in which extensions can only be included as part of a Certificate message if they were previously sent as part of a CertificateRequest message or ClientHello message, to ensure that the recipient will be able to process such extensions.